 mceclip1.png

-Potential IHT Insight
+Potential IHT Insight report

 You can now select the IHT Insight in the reports section, when choosing elements to include in a printed report.
 This will print out the line graph showing the potential IHT (and if you have run a comparison will print out the chart showing the two lines which represent the IHT liability before and after advice,) and a page which indicates the total asset values at the end of each year in the plan and the potential IHT liability.